 There are many health benefits that I have seen from these dietary trends.
 They are waking people up to the benefits of good fats found in God-made foods, like butter, avocados and olive oil, as well as the importance of essential fatty acids found in fish and these other foods.

 That said, I want to share a few precautions for those adhering to these diets without considering ALL factors.

 1. Conventionally-raised meats do more harm than good.

-If you’re going to eat a lot of meat (or even just a little!), choose meat from naturally-raised animals; grass-fed beef not given growth hormones, free-range poultry raised without antibiotics or antibiotic- and arsenic-laced food, etc.
+If you’re going to eat a lot of meat (or even just a little!), choose meat from naturally-raised animals; grass-fed beef not given growth hormones, pastured (not “free-range”) poultry raised without antibiotics or antibiotic- and arsenic-laced food, etc.

-If you can’t afford these meats, you would be better off not eating meat at all.
+If you can’t afford these meats, you would be better off not eating much meat at all.
 For one thing, conventionally-raised animals are given so many chemicals and raised in such dirty, diseased conditions that they lose so much of their nutritional properties.
-They are abnormally high in saturated fat and omega 6′s when compared to their naturally-raised counterparts.
+They are abnormally high in omega 6’s and cholesterol when compared to their naturally-raised counterparts.
 Additionally: